 Residents stated that their friends and families were welcome in the centre and were free to visit.
 Families were encouraged to participate in the lives of the residents and the inspector saw that they were regularly consulted and kept up to date.
-Residents were also supported to maintain telephone contact with their families in accordance with their wishes.
-All contact with family members was documented through the use of a family contact record which was used to ensure that families were kept up to date and informed.
-Residents were supported to visit their families and this included making plans for some residents to go abroad in order to see family and friends.
+All contact with family members was documented.
+Residents told the inspector about their weekend trips to see family members.
+Residents also told the inspector about two planned holidays which they went on last year including a holiday to the UK which they enjoyed very much.